signebedi/gptty/README.md

 ## Context

-Tagging text for context when writing a query on this app can help improve the accuracy of the generated response.
-Here are the steps to follow:
+Tagging text for context when using the `chat` and `query` subcommands in this app can help improve the accuracy of the generated responses.
+Here's how the app handles context with the `chat` subcommand:

 1. Identify the context of your question or statement.
 2. Assign a tag to that context.
 The tag can be a word or short phrase that describes the context like `bananas` or `shakespeare`.